02 - A Minimal Rust Kernel

 stable compilers side-by-side and makes it easy to update them.
 With rustup,

-You can check that you have a nightly version installed by running rustc --version
+You can check that you have a nightly version installed by running rustc --version: The version number should contain -nightly at the end.

 The nightly compiler allows us to opt-in to various experimental features by